function61/eventhorizon-exampleapp-go/README.md

 2017/03/22 14:55:59 Done.
 Imported 21 lines in 135.305288ms.
 ```

-If you'd now liveread the example-app subscription again, we'd notice that there are
+If you'd now read the example-app subscription again, we'd notice that there are
 new notifications on the stream:

 ```
-$ pyramid stream-liveread /_sub/example-app:0:0 10
+$ pyramid reader-read /_sub/example-app:0:0:?
+10
 /Created {"subscription_ids":[],"ts":"2017-03-22T14:55:49.557Z"}
 /SubscriptionActivity {"activity":["/example:0:135:1.2.3.4"],"ts":"2017-03-22T14:55:59.597Z"}
 /SubscriptionActivity {"activity":["/example:0:2417:1.2.3.4"],"ts":"2017-03-22T14:56:04.601Z"}